richardanaya/mochi/README.md

 A game engine oriented toward low power mobile linux phones/tablets.
 It's written in Rust and uses Gtk and Cairo!
 All drawing is done with an [Cairo Context](https://gtk-rs.org/docs/cairo/struct.Context.html) that this library has extended to do some really [common graphics operations](https://docs.rs/mochi/latest/mochi/trait.MochiCairoExt.html).

+This project is super alpha but *usable*.
+If you want to join in, feel free to open up an issue or make a PR!

 <a href="https://docs.rs/mochi"><img src="https://img.shields.io/badge/docs-latest-blue.svg?style=flat-square" alt="docs.rs docs" /></a>

 ## Features